lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 ![Query showing Unconstrained Delegation non-DC machines](udq.png)

 Of course, one negative aspect would be that you need to be doing good with LDAP in order to implement anything custom and to get the most out of Adalanche, but on the other hand, I found out that the default queries are working pretty nice.
-While I find the output from some of them confusing, others like ```Who can change GPOs```, ```ESC1 vulnerable certificate templates```  and ```Who can dump SAM/SYSTEM```
+While I find the output from some of them confusing, others like ```Who can change GPOs```, ```ESC1 vulnerable certificate templates``` and ```Who can dump SAM/SYSTEM``` can be extremely easy to understand and useful.

+Lets analyze one of the mentioned queries: